turbot/steampipe-docs/docs/guides/caching.md

 ```sql
 .cache on
 ```
-Note that if the *server* has caching disabled, you cannot enable it, however.
+Note, however, that if the *server* has caching disabled, you cannot enable it.

 You can also clear the cache for this session:
 ```sql
 .cache clear
 ```

 Clearing the cache does not actually remove anything from the cache, it just removes items from *your view* of the cache.
 This is implemented using timestamps on the cache entries.
-Every time data is added to the cache, it is added with a timestamp when it was added.
+Data added to the cache is timestamped.
 When you do `.cache clear`, Steampipe changes the minimum timestamp for your session to the current time.
 When looking for items in the cache, it ignores any item with a timestamp greater (older) than the minimum for this session.

 You can also change the cache TTL for your session with the [.cache_ttl meta-command](/docs/reference/dot-commands/cache_ttl):